HOW TO SPEND 3 DAYS IN DUBLIN

 Day 2 in Dublin

-Of course, there are more fun things to do in Dublin.
+Of course, there are more fun things to do in Dublin in 3 days.

 If you opted for the Dublin City Pass today would be day 2 on the pass and it’s the perfect day to utilize the 24-hour hop on hop off pass it comes with.
 Even if you don’t get the Dublin Pass I would recommend a 24-hour hop on hop off to get around to some of the highlights for day 2 in Dublin.